swade1987/gitops-with-kustomize/README.md

 ├── base                        # base kustomizations
 │   ├── cert-manager            # logical grouping of resources
 │   │ └── helmreleases          # base Helmreleases (may be layered with kustomisations)
-│   ├── kustomization.yaml      # Kustomization file which pulls in releases and patches, etc
+│   │ └── kustomization.yaml    # Kustomization file which pulls in releases and patches, etc
-│   ├── namespace               # Namespace definitions
 ├── dev                         # Directory per env which pulls from base and extends/overrides helmreleases
 ```